Description

 (Mark Newby Coinage)

-Mark Newby who immigrated to America from Dublin, Ireland in 1681 brought with him a quantity of copper pieces believed to have been struck in Dublin, Ireland.
+Mark Newby, who immigrated to America from Dublin, Ireland, in 1681, brought with him a number of copper pieces believed to have been struck in Dublin, Ireland.

 In 1682 the General Assembly of New Jersey made the coins legal tender.
-Newby as member of the West Jersey Legislature influenced this act.
+Newby as a member of the West Jersey Legislature, influenced this act.

-Obverse: King David kneeling and playing a harp.
-The legend FLOREAT REX (“May the King Prosper”) is separated by a crown.
+Obverse: King David kneeling and playing the harp.
+The legend FLOREAT REX (“May King Prosper”) is separated by a crown.

 Reverse: St. Patrick with a crozier in his left hand and a trefoil in his right.
 He is surrounded by people.
 At his left side is a shield of Dublin.
 The legend WCCE GREX (“Behold the Flock”).